monster-saxon/player-rank-tracker/README.txt

    - On iPhone (Safari): Share → Add to Home Screen
    - On Android (Chrome): Install prompt appears or use Chrome menu → Add to Home screen
 3. Use "Export JSON" to backup and "Import JSON" to restore.

-Want me to host it or add user accounts / sync?
-Reply and I will prepare the steps.